pingswept/me30-website/content/notes/pcb.md

 Note that the first two tutorials above were created before the latest version of KiCad was released, so a few aspects of your KiCad interface might look slightly different.
 The main steps remain the same, however.
 For the most up-to-date written tutorial, try KiCad's own "Getting Started in KiCad":
 *   [KiCad's Getting Started tutorial](https://docs.kicad.org/6.0/en/getting_started_in_kicad/getting_started_in_kicad.html)

+Tip: Use the KiCad "hot keys" to more easily move, rotate, and label components in your schematic and layout.

 ## General PCB checklist (not applicable to every project)